Education and Child Study

 EDC 284 Teaching and Mentoring Adolescents in Community Programs (4 Credits)

 This course focuses on understanding and using a positive youth and community development framework in supporting the learning and development of youth.
-Students will explore emerging science on youth and adolescent development, while learning about evidence-based pedagogies and promising programs that support youth development in school and community programs.
-Students will participate on a weekly basis in community-engaged placements and learn to teach, coach, and mentor adolescents using the theory, principles and practices associated with positive youth development. {S}
+Students explore emerging science on youth and adolescent development while learning about evidence-based pedagogies and promising programs that support youth development in school and community programs.
+Students participate on a weekly basis in community-engaged placements and learn to teach, coach and mentor adolescents using the theory, principles and practices associated with positive youth development.
+Enrollment limited to 35. {S}

 Fall